 A decision on final speed limitation for both fjords and in the tunnel will be made at a later date, as part of the revision of the Maritime Traffic Act.
 Through the tunnel, it will likely be eight knots for speed boats, which equals a ten minute voyage through the tunnel.
 Other boats would most likely have to hold five knots.

-Passing vessels could be up to 21.5 meters wide, and would then they have a clearance of 2.5 m on each side.
+Passing vessels could be up to 21.5 meters wide, and would then have a clearance of 2.5 meters on each side.
 This has undergone testing in a model tank, where the aim, among other things, was to investigate the best speed to maneuver efficiently and safely through the tunnel.
 Entry / approach has also been tested in a simulator.

 The structure will be more simular to that of a large and long mountain hall than a tunnel, and we plan to engage highly experienced engineers to carry out construction.
 In Norway, there is plenty of experience and great expertise in this type of work.
 The upper part of the ship tunnel will be run the same way as conventional road tunnels.
 After that, the construction will work downwards, layer by layer.
-This method iscalled pallet blasting.
+This method is called pallet blasting.

 A final solution in terms of driving method and logistics will probably be clarified in cooperation with the contractor.